nishiratavo/Drone_vision/README.md

 ```
 roslaunch Drone_vision Drone_vision.launch
 ```
+Wait for everything to open and then select the mode just by writing the number in the terminal window.
+(0 = green pointer with front camera, 1 = green pointer with bottom camera, 2 = led strip follower).

-Wait for everything to open and then send the takeoff command.
+Wait for the camera's image to open and then send the takeoff command in a new terminal.
 ```
 rostopic pub -1 /keyboard std_msgs/Int32 1
 ```